Skip to content

 Water use planning is an example of sustainable work in practice at BC Hydro.
 The overall goal is to find a better balance between competing uses of water, such as domestic water supply, fish and wildlife, recreation, heritage, flood control and electrical power needs, which are environmentally, socially and economically acceptable to British Columbians.

-Water use plans were developed for most of BC Hydro's hydroelectric facilities through a consultative planning process involving participants, such as government agencies, First Nations, local citizens and other interest groups.
+Water use plans were developed for most of BC Hydro's hydroelectric facilities through a consultative planning process involving government agencies, First Nations, local citizens, and other interest groups.

-The provincial Comptroller of Water Rights reviewed the water use plans under the provisions of B.C.'s Water Sustainability Act, and involved Fisheries and Oceans Canada, other provincial agencies, First Nations, and holders of water licences who might be affected by the plans.
+The provincial Comptroller of Water Rights reviewed the water use plans under B.C.'s Water Sustainability Act with input from Fisheries and Oceans Canada, other provincial agencies, First Nations, and water license holders who might be affected.

 Implementation of Water Use Plan Orders